ABHIMAN2204/Prelim-solutions/README.md

    and uses them as initial conditions u0 for steady state obtaines, u1 for 25% less and u2 for 25% more.

 6. The MATLAB program for constructing the toggle switch graph in 2c is present in the 2c stable.m file for plotting steady states only and 2c Unstable.m for plotting steady and unsteady states.
+For solving this question the derivatives of x and y w.r.t time were taken as zero and the resulting system of equations was solved for x and varying values of S using the VPA solver in MATLAB.